rexlabsio/array-object-php/README.md

 # Array Object

-A light-weight interface for working fluently with array's.
+ArrayObject is a  light-weight interface for working fluently with array's.

-ArrayObject provides a wrapper around PHP's built-in arrays which includes methods for filtering, and retrieving items, and conveniently treats individual items and collections as the same object.
+ArrayObject provides a wrapper around PHP's built-in `array` type which includes methods for filtering, and retrieving items, and conveniently treats individual items and collections as the same object.

 This is especially useful for working with JSON responses from API requests.